Manual

 Random

-Package: numericals/random
+Package: numericals/random or dense-numericals/random

 Like Linear Algebrain, the functions in these packages too use the Eigen library of C++.
 In actuality, a lite C interface is used.

-Each of the random number generator can return either a scalar floating point number, or an array of floating point numbers with the given shape
+Each of the random number generator can return either a scalar floating point number, or an array of floating point numbers with the given shape or size.

 seed

-To make random number generation reproducible, the seed
+To make random number generation reproducible, the seed function is provided:

 Function: (seed unsigned-byte-64)